Dre Campbell Farm

 9 Natural Ways to Get Rid of Leafrollers

-The damage from leafrollers is usually not severe.
-It can start as a minor problem on fruit trees, just a few curled leaves maybe, spoiling the look of the plants.
-After a time, the fruits may look scarred and deformed, and the leaves have a ragged appearance.
+It can start as a minor problem on fruit trees—maybe just a few curled leaves that spoil the look of the plants.
+After a while, the fruit may look scarred and deformed, and the leaves may have a ragged appearance.

-An examination will reveal small leaf rolling caterpillars wrapped up inside the leaves, tied up neatly with silk.
-These are the larvae of certain tortricid moths [1], busily feeding.
+Look closely, and you may spot small leaf-rolling caterpillars inside the leaves.
+They are neatly tied up with silk.
+These are likely the larvae of certain tortricid moths [1], busily feeding.

 Apart from fruit trees, leaf rollers commonly go after ornamentals and some flowering plants.
 These include box elder, canna, oak, birch, maple, rose, and willow.

 This is a naturally occurring soil bacterium.
-B.t. strains are often used in commercial products as organic pesticides.
+Bacillus thuringiensis is often used in commercial organic pesticides.

-Bacillus Thuringiensis delivers a fatal toxin to leaf roller worms and certain other pests.
-However, it will not harm beneficial insects and plants.
+If applied properly, Bacillus thuringiensis will deliver a fatal toxin to leaf rollers, bad garden worms, and certain other pests.
+However, it will not harm beneficial insects or plants.

 2. Spinosad

-Similar to Bt as a natural soil bacterium but has a different and possibly quicker action.
+This product is similar to Bt as a natural soil bacterium, but with a different, possibly quicker action.

-Spinosad works on the nervous system and causes paralysis, disrupting the feeding pattern.
-Thus, the death of the larvae occurs in 1-2 days.
+Spinosad acts on the nervous system, causing paralysis and disrupting feeding patterns.
+Thus, larval death occurs within 1 to 2 days.

 3. Scrape Off the Eggs

-An excellent home remedy is getting rid of the eggs before they hatch.
+An excellent home remedy is to remove the eggs before they hatch.

 This is a good time to prevent destructive larvae from developing.
 Simply scrape off the eggs and dispose of them, preferably by burning them.